arjunmohnot/Visker/README.md

 2.)
 To visualize the intermediate layers go to Intermediate Layer folder, open cmd and run python Intermediate.py

-Note- Smtp mail and meta tag scripts are present in the root folder
+Note- SMTP mail and meta tag scripts are present in the root folder

 ## Youtube Link